-We’re back with the next instalment in my dust-off-the-Instant-Pot series: Instant Pot Teriyaki Chicken and Rice!
+We’re back with the next instalment in my Instant Pot recipes: Instant Pot Teriyaki Chicken and Rice!

-The sauce in this Instant Pot Teriyaki Chicken and Rice thickens beautifully, and it doesn’t take on that weird “been cooking too long” flavour like it might if you were to throw it in the slow cooker.
-Plus the chicken is incredible moist and dinner is ready in about half an hour and mostly hands off!
+The sauce in this Instant Pot Teriyaki Chicken and Rice adds great flavor, the chicken is incredibly moist and dinner is ready in about half an hour (mostly hands off!).

-I wanted to try this in the pressure cooker because of how popular this One Pot Teriyaki Chicken, Rice and Vegetables has been here on The Recipe Rebel.
-It’s a quick meal — maybe even quicker, but you’re using instant rice and it’s more hands on with stirring and such — that’s loaded with veggies just like this one.
+I wanted to try this in the pressure cooker because of how much we all love this One Pot Teriyaki Chicken, Rice and Vegetables has been here on The Recipe Rebel.
+It’s a quick meal that’s loaded with protein and veggies!

 It’s also one my kids will eat enthusiastically, so it’s a winner around here for sure.

 Tips and Tricks for Making this Instant Pot Teriyaki Chicken and Rice: